 Avenues of Service

-We channel our commitment to service at home and abroad through Avenues of Service, which are the foundation of club activity.
+We channel our commitment to service locally, nationally and internationally through Avenues of Service, which are the foundation of club activity.

 To learn more about each of these initiatives, please visit our Youth page.